 If you would like to keep your primary residence, or select assets, and you can afford to pay off a portion of your debt, Chapter 13 bankruptcy may be right for you.

 If you would like a complete fresh start and are willing to consider losing your home, Chapter 7 bankruptcy may be more suitable.
 Keep in mind, you must qualify for chapter 7 through taking a Means test.

 More About Chapter 13 Bankruptcy

 If you choose chapter 13 bankruptcy, you and your Chapter 13 bankruptcy lawyer in Waterbury, Connecticut will create a repayment plan to creditors.
 This plan typically lasts for 3 to 5 years.
 Payments are not made directly to creditors, but rather to the trustee.
-They can be automatically deducted from your bank account or paycheck.
+Moreover, they can be automatically deducted from your bank account or paycheck.
 Once the plan has come to an end, any remaining dischargeable debt will likely be discharged.
-Not everyone will qualify for Chapter 13, and others will be suited to a different option.
+However, not everyone will qualify for Chapter 13, and others will be suited to a different option.
 A chapter 13 bankruptcy lawyer in Waterbury, Connecticut can review your situation and help you to understand what is best for you.

 Types of Debt

 According to the Bankruptcy Code, there are three classes of debt: